lvhoaa/evoformer_triton/dsevoformer-triton/README.md

 ### Problem 3: Performance issue: Memory
 In memory_benchmark.py, I include profiled results at the end.
 Current Triton EvoformerAttention is just slightly better than PyTorch implementation.

 I think current Triton EvoformerAttention implementation just mimics Flash-attention in tiling operations.
 I just allocate HBM memory for input and output in the code (via torch.empty()).
 All operations are loaded and done in SRAM.
 However, the max_memory_allocated rises from 0.0588 GB to 0.2972 GB after running the kernel.
-So I'm currently investigating why this is the case (currently thinking about register spilling).
+So, I guess the problem is register spilling (see ptxas.log).

+I have tried reducing the block size, but it didn't improve the results.